CESNET/eInfra-docs/topics/compute/secure-vpn/docs/index.md

 # VPN

-Virtual Private Network (VPN) is used to connect to the secure environment that is **isloated from the Internet**.
+Virtual Private Network (VPN) is used to connect to the secure environment that is **isolated from the Internet**.
 The CERIT-SC VPN solution is based on [WireGuard](https://www.wireguard.com/) software.

 To use the VPN you will need to request access and configuration, please refer to the next section.